lyleunderwood/renamemer/README.md

 I wrote this thing for myself, and I've spent probably around eight hours working on it in total.
 As such, it's not exactly a polished or complete application.
-It should function as intended, but not that it theoretically has the ability to move around all the files on your computer in a way that could break your OS install, like if you pointed it at System32 and started moving junk around, obviously that would be bad.
+It should function as intended, but note that it theoretically has the ability to move around all the files on your computer in a way that could break your OS install, like if you pointed it at System32 and started moving junk around, obviously that would be bad.
 What I'm saying is that there are no